ISISComputingGroup/ibex_developers_manual/IOC-Utilities.md

 ```
 The operation value is `5`, or `4+1`, so this checks the lhs (`$(POLARITY)`, which defaults to `"BIPOLAR"`) equals the right hand side `"BIPOLAR"`, and puts the result in the `$(POLAR)` also creating `$(IFPOLAR)` and `$(IFNOTPOLAR)` with appropriate space or `#` character

+Search the `EPICS-ioc` repository for `stringiftest` to see many other examples of usage

 ## setIOCName

 TODO